 When Bruce is at that party and chatting with Alfred on his radio, we see Alfred gulping down what appears to be a whiskey.
 Wait, Alfred’s drinking whilst he’s supposed to be working?!
 Bruce also mentions how Alfred’s abilities and speed have diminished (something Alfred chalks up to age), and it’s Alfred who complains that the wine cellar is empty.
 Why does he care since it isn’t his?
 He even looks at an empty bottle on a table, lamenting its loss.
 It’s possible that Alfred is recovering from a booze-fuelled blackout.
 Oh Alfred, get some help…

 Bruce Wayne and Lex Luthor are bankrupt

-We don’t really get much sense of Bruce Wayne’s wealth in this film, aside from being a recognised public figure and driving an Aston Martin.
+We don’t really get much sense of Bruce Wayne’s wealth in Batman v Superman, aside from being a recognised public figure and driving an Aston Martin.
 However, Lex does point out that he’d like to do some business with him.
 We know Wayne’s Metropolis offices got destroyed, but they were probably insured.
 As for Lex, he picked up that fat government contract to rebuild Metropolis.
 Oh, and a library.
 Plus he has his illegal weapons sales to keep his bank account full.